node-apn/node-apn/doc/apn.markdown

 ### Provider

 Sending push notifications starts with creating a connection to APNS using the `apn.Provider` class.
-This must be configured with your credentials issued by Apple.
-Using [Provider Authentication Tokens](provider-auth-tokens) is preferred.
+This must be configured with your credentials issued by Apple - using [Provider Authentication Tokens](provider-auth-tokens) is preferred.
 The `apn.Provider` will manage underlying sockets automatically.
 You will never need more than one `apn.Provider` for each application, per-process.
 They should always be reused rather than recreated to achieve the best possible performance.

 ```javascript
 let provider = new apn.Provider({